 “This readily available test allows us to identify patient groups at high or low risk of severe COVID-19, which enables us to better guide the treatment and monitoring of these patients”, says the study’s lead author Karl Hagman, infectious diseases consultant at Danderyd Hospital and doctoral student at Karolinska Institutet’s Department of Clinical Sciences at the same hospital.

 The researchers analyzed the presence of viral RNA in the blood using a standard hospital technique called PCR on samples taken from a total of 167 patients.
 Sixty-one patients had measurable levels of the virus in their blood and 15/61 (25 percent) died within 28 days of blood sampling.
-This can be compared with three deaths (three percent) amongst the 106 patients who did not have measurable levels of virus in their blood.
+This can be compared with three deaths (three percent) among the 106 patients who did not have measurable levels of virus in their blood.
 The presence of virus in the blood increased with age and was much more common in patients over the age of 60.

 The researchers received no specific funding for this study.
 The paper’s last author, Johan Ursing, has a clinical research position financed by Region Stockholm.
 One of the co-authors has reported receipt of payment from pharmaceutical company Pfizer outside this current study.
 No other potential conflicts of interest are declared in the paper.